senofi/fabric-operations-console/packages/athena/docs/logging_apis.md

 <a name="client"></a>

-## 5. Send client side event
+## 5. Send client side event - legacy

+* Discontinued *
 Use this api to pass a client side event to the `event_tracker.js` lib on the server.
-If Activity Tracker is enabled it it will be recorded in the `activity.log` file.
+If Activity Tracker is enabled it it will be recorded.
-Activity Tracker is enabled if the `auth_scheme` setting is `"iam"` and the `activity_tracker_path` setting is not `null`.
-Only pass fabric events (fabric operations) b/c all component related events are already handled by athena.

 There are only a few things that apollo can send that will bubble up to the log of an activity tracker event:
 - `resource` - (in path) the type of resource for the event. becomes part of the event's `action` field (and others...). spaces or special characters will be removed.